 Just like sweet potatoes, oats have soluble fiber in them too – this will help them regulate glucose levels and give them relief if they are having trouble pooping.

 The quantity of the ingredients and the step-by-step directions are in the printable recipe card at the bottom of this article.
-First, I want to share some additional information about the ingredients I used in these cookie dog treats.
+First, I want to share some additional information about them.

 - Sweet Potato – Used mashed sweet potatoes that have the skins removed.
 This is a great way to use leftover sweet potatoes.